 Fiberglass planters can make a great addition to any indoor or outdoor space.
 They offer a wide range of shapes, colors and finishes to work with, to the extent that you may actually find all this choice a bit confusing.
-If that’s indeed the case, then take a look at eight key factors to consider when choosing fiberglass planters, and be sure to also check out our guide to choosing the right colors for your plant pots.
+If that’s indeed the case, then take a look at 8 key factors to consider when choosing fiberglass planters, and be sure to also check out our guide to choosing the right colorful pots for your plants.

 But let’s assume you’ve already cleared these hurdles, and a brand new fiberglass planter graces your interior or your garden as you’re reading this.
 What’s next?
 While fiberglass planters require minimal maintenance, they still need to be handled with proper care to keep looking like they’re new.
 Here are your planter maintenance dos and don’ts – a few important things to keep in mind to make the most of your fiberglass pots.

 - Jazz Up Your Designs with Our Fiberglass Planters

 Fiberglass Planters Dos and Don’ts